Terms & Conditions

 10. If there is a problem with the product

 10.1 Our Service Level Agreement to you.
 We will do everything to keep the services running all of the time, however, there may be circumstances where there is an outage of a service, unauthorised access or intangible losses.
-In the event of an outage, we have an SLA where we'll credit you 2x the amount you will have paid for every service affected during the outage pro-rated by the length of the outage, limited to the invoice value for the subscription period it happened in.
+In the event of an outage, we have an SLA under which we'll credit you 10% of your plan's equivalent monthly fee for every 30 minutes of service disruption, limited to the total equivalent monthly fee in which the outage occurred.
 This does not include an outage caused outside of our reasonable control.

 10.2 How to tell us about problems.
 If you have any questions or complaints about the services, please contact us.